External/Carried Module Resits

 If you have any remaining resit opportunities for failed modules, you may be able to retake them as carried modules in the following session, either as an external candidate or alongside your other modules if you have progressed to the next year of study.

 Information about your student status and access to facilities as an external student can be found and downloaded in the External Student Guidance PDF.
-You should first check your eligibility, and you'll also need to find out about how and when to apply, how much your resit will cost and when it is likely to take place.
+You should first check your eligibility, and you'll also need to find out about how and when to apply and when it is likely to take place.

-External Candidates are only expected to attend University to resit assessments.
+External Candidates are only expected to attend University to resit on-campus examinations and assessments.

-Undergraduate students who have resit opportunities remaining after the August resit period may retake failed modules for a final attempt in the following academic year.
+Undergraduate students who have resit opportunities remaining after the August resit period may retake failed modules in the following academic year.

-If you have been granted a "first attempt" resit, you will need to confirm with your parent school if you wish to take it.
-If you accept the opportunity to re-sit as a "first attempt", your original mark will be expunged and your result for the re-sit will apply, even if it is lower than your original mark.
-Contact your school to find out further information on "first attempts".
+A first attempt resit is a further opportunity to achieve a true mark (not capped at a pass mark as a resit is).
+If you accept the opportunity to re-sit as a first attempt, your original mark will be expunged and your result for the re-sit will apply, even if it is lower than your original mark.

 How to apply

-Apply via the Results and Resit Application page (available through Minerva in Student Services).
+Apply via the Results and Resit Application page (available through Minerva).

 When to apply

-Postgraduates will be able to apply online from Thursday 24 November 2022.
-The deadline for applications is Wednesday 30 November 2022.
+When final Postgraduate marks and classifications are published, Postgraduate students will be able to apply online from 12:00 noon Thursday 23 November 2023.
+The deadline for applications is Wednesday 29 November 2023.

 Resit assessment dates